 Sweet pears, creamy & tangy goat cheese topped with salty prosciutto and sweet honey – these Pear, Prosciutto, Goat cheese & Honey tarts are a wonderfully quick and easy appetizer idea using puff pastry that’s perfect for parties, gatherings and holiday entertaining!

 I love pears!
 I always make it a point to stock up on them during the season, because they are so versatile with plenty of different ways to use ’em.
-Check out these beautiful pear and chocolate tarts, pear and apple braised pork, and even this pear stuffing.
+Check out these beautiful pear and chocolate tarts, pear and apple braised pork, and even this pear stuffing, and vanilla pear cocktail!

 You can make this kick ass pear, prosciutto, goat cheese, honey tart appetizer using this easy homemade rough puff pastry recipe or store-bought puff pastry.
 They are fuss-free, look quite elegant and perfect for a crowd!
 And a veritable party in your mouth.